 Someone once told me, “Be careful what you wish for; you may get it.”
 Some schools throughout the nation are realizing this when it comes to state-funded voucher programs.
-While initially celebrated as a victory for parental choice in education, and a help to faith-based elementary schools in carrying out their mission of service to those who may be unable to afford tuition, some faith-based high schools have realized that the voucher doesn’t cover the per-student tuition.
+While initially celebrated as a victory for parental choice in education, and a help to faith-based and private schools in carrying out their mission of service to those who may be unable to afford tuition, some of these schools have realized that the voucher doesn’t cover the per-student tuition, let alone the cost of education.
 Because the school has decided to accept vouchers, it may now be scrambling to try to determine how to make up for the loss of revenue per student, causing even more of a financial hardship than they experienced prior to vouchers.

 This is not to say that all change creates negative situations – but all change is difficult, simply because it’s different from what we’ve become accustomed to.
 If we want to change our diet, the foods we eat may not be the most pleasing.
 If we want to begin an exercise routine, we’ll feel aches and pains after our first workouts.
 If the phrase, “No pain, no gain,” applies to exercise, diet, and other practices associated with our health, then why should we expect finances to be different?
 Certainly we should know and impart to our children the benefits of accomplishments that are associated with discipline, practice, and sacrifice.
 The same is true for development efforts.

 In last month’s article, I pointed out how CHANGE can represent 6 of the aspects of development, with Communication, Happenings, and Appeals making up the first three.
 Here are the remainder: